singureanunicoletam2z-dotcom/StudioBronze30New/README.md

-   Code 2: Studio 30 Bronze - Admin Panel
+   CODE 2: Studio 30 Bronze - Admin Panel
 This is the administrative backend system for Studio 30 Bronze, providing role-based access control for staff management.
 The panel allows salon personnel to monitor and manage customers, track real-time occupancy, and handle subscription minutes.

 Key Features: